GaoJianJerry/j-counter/README.md

 # j-counter
 I need a package to count the concurrent login users of my application, but I couldn't find one that meet my requirements well.
 So, I wrote one.

-This package is still in development, but main features are already there.
-And below APIs in example won't change.
 ## Installation
 ```Javascript
 npm install j-counter